denodo/denodocommunity-lab-environment/lab-environment-containers/res/denodo/files/custom-lang/data-catalog/README.md

 You have to translate the value of each pair.
 In this example, translate `Sign in` to the required language.

 Follow these steps to translate the user interface of Data Catalog:

-* Copy the file `<DENODO_HOME>/resources/data-catalog/messages/customLang.properties.template` to a new file.
+* Copy the file `<DENODO_HOME>/resources/data-catalog/messages/customLang.properties.template` to a new file (or use the [English file](./customLang-en.properties) as template).

 * Rename it to `customLang-<language ISO code>.properties`.
 See [ISO Language Codes](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes)

 * Edit the file and translate the messages.
 Read the [documentation](https://community.denodo.com/docs/html/browse/latest/en/platform/administration/language_of_the_web_tools/language_of_the_web_tools#considerations-when-translating-the-language-files) for additional considerations.

-* Share it with the Denodo Community :wink:
+* Share it with the Denodo Community by submitting a Pull Request in this project :wink: